Goulash that passion!

 It was presented so well that I could not help repeating it in my kitchen:

-The ingredients are few and very simple preparation; the only thing to remember is that cooking in the pot takes a couple of hours.
+The ingredients are few and the preparation is very simple; the only thing not to forget is that cooking in the pot takes a couple of hours.

 So you have to get in early enough food.